NinoMdev/Plantnet2Anki/README.md

 No need to download anything : just [Try online Plantnet2Anki](https://plantnet2anki.onrender.com) Follow the *Generate a deck from Anki* guide below.
+> [!Note]
+> When using this version, some photos may not be available for download.
+This is normal behaviour.
+Adapt the number of pictures you enrich your deck with in consequence.

 ## App version : setup